umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/relations.md

 ---
-description: "What are relations, how to create and manage them"
+description: "What are relations?
+How to create and manage them."
 ---

 # Relations